 Oral Delivery Methods

-For those who do not wish to smoke or inhale Cannabis, there are many alternative methods currently available.
+For those who do not wish to smoke or inhale cannabis, there are many alternative methods currently available.
 Oral products are non-invasive and discreet for the consumer.
-There are several different oral formats to choose from, each with their own benefits and drawbacks.
+There are several different oral formats to choose from, each with its own benefits and drawbacks.
 It is important to understand the differences between each to get the most from the products.

-Cannabis infused edibles, in either food or beverage formats, are the most common oral product on the market now and were very popular pre-legalization.
+Cannabis-infused edibles, in either food or beverage formats, are the most common oral product on the market now and were very popular pre-legalization.
 Most consumers are familiar with traditional brownies or gummies but the types of products available are endless.
 Many consumers prefer this method over smoking for its convenience.
 However, edibles affect everyone differently and have a much slower onset than smoking does, making it harder to predict the effects.
 This can often lead to individuals ‘greening’ out.
-Purchasing edibles products is still considered illegal and are not yet regulated for sale in Canada until the end of 2019.
+Purchasing edible products is still considered illegal and is not yet regulated for sale in Canada until the end of 2019.

 Not to be confused with edibles, ingestible oils and capsules can be another great option for many consumers.
-These products are simple and consist of Cannabis infused cooking oil which is ingested by mouth and sometimes comes in capsules.
-The government regulated producers all use different types of carrier oils, some of which include MCT (fractionated coconut oil), Grape Seed Oil and Sunflower Oil.
+These products are simple and consist of cannabis-infused cooking oil which is ingested by mouth and sometimes comes in capsules.
+The government-regulated producers all use different types of carrier oils, some of which include MCT (fractionated coconut oil), Grape Seed Oil and Sunflower Oil.
 Be sure to ask if this makes a difference to you.
 The clear advantage of using infused oil is its overall convenience and consistency.
-The disadvantage is that the initial onset and duration of effects is much longer than other methods.
-Cannabis infused oils are being regulated currently and can be purchased at any retail store here in Canada, including any Spiritleaf location.
+The disadvantage is that the initial onset and duration of effects are much longer than other methods.
+Cannabis-infused oils are being regulated currently and can be purchased at any retail store here in Canada, including any Spiritleaf location.

 Oral sprays are new to the industry but are gaining popularity quickly.
 These products work differently than edibles because the active ingredients are delivered through the mouth and saliva and are not digested through the stomach.
 Not only are these sprays convenient and easy to administer, but they can also provide a predictable onset and deliver a pre-measured volume of oil making it ideal for micro-dosing.